Xizhe-Hao/Xizhe-Hao.github.io/content/authors/admin/_index.md

 ## About Me

-Zach(Xizhe) Hao is currently a Master's student in Electrical and Computer Engineering at the University of Washington.
-His research interests include embedded systems, AIoT, and machine learning.
-Besides, he is genuinely interested in exploring how technology and business can be integrated to address real-world challenges and contribute positively to society.
-Feel free to reach out to him!
+Hello!
+I am a first-year Master’s student in Electrical and Computer Engineering at the University of Washington, driven by a passion for advancing research in intelligent systems and IoT applications.
+I completed my undergraduate degree at the <a href="https://www.sustech.edu.cn/en/">Southern University of Science and Technology, where I had the privilege of working on my thesis under <a href="https://scholar.google.co.uk/citations?user=jWmF7IQAAAAJ&hl=en">Prof. Guoping Liu</a> and <a href="https://scholar.google.com/citations?user=sNve2YAAAAAJ&hl=zh-CN">Prof. Xing Cheng</a>.
+My project, titled “Intelligent Fully Automatic Flowerpot Based on Micropump,” used micropump technology, sensors, and IoT to create an automated system for optimizing plant growth.
+I am excited to build on this experience and explore impactful applications of technology in my graduate studies.